Andrei-hub11/VideoChatApp/docs/UserController_Guide.md

-The section of the documentation below explains the authentication process of the application.
-It provides details on how new users can register and obtain authentication tokens, which are necessary for accessing protected resources within the application.
+The section of the documentation below explains the authentication process for the application.
+It outlines how users can register, log in, and manage their profiles.
+This includes obtaining authentication tokens required for accessing protected resources within the application.
+Detailed information on request formats, response examples, and error handling is provided to ensure a smooth integration with the authentication system.

 # Endpoints: